 Install PHP 7.4 on CentOS 8 RHEL 8.
 This guide let you learn how install the latest PHP version 7.4 on your CentOS system or your CentOS server on any VPS or any Cloud or any Dedicated hosting and configure it with Apache and Nginx.

-The latest PHP 7.4 version will be officially released on Novermber 28th, 2019.
-Now PHP 7.4.0RC3 is available officially for developers.
+The latest PHP 7.4 version is released on November 28th, 2019.
 It comes with a number of new features and a few incompatibilities that you should be aware of before upgrading from the previous version.

 This installation is tested on Google Cloud Platform with a Compute Compute Engine VM Instance.
 This set up will work on all Linux servers.